bjbiggerstaff/PooledInfRate/README.md

 devtools::install_github("https://github.com/CDCgov/PooledInfRate",build_vignettes = TRUE)
 ```

-For those on Microsoft Windows, the binary build is available in the
+For those on Microsoft Windows, the binary build for version \#.# is
-file list as PooledInfRate_1.0.zip, and you can download and install
+available in the file list as PooledInfRate\_#.#.zip, and you can
-that instead of the build-install.
+download and install that instead of the build-install.
+The various
+versions are available for Windows, as stored here.

 ## Example